bpmn-miwg/bpmn-miwg-test-suite/README.md

 If the tool under test supports the import of BPMN XML files, you can test that feature using the following procedure:

 1. **Import** the BPMN XML file (*.bpmn) provided with a [reference model](#1-download-test-cases) into the tool, e.g. `A.1.0.bpmn`.
-1. **Save the graphical representation** of the model as imported to a file named `<test id>-import.<file type>`, e.g. `A.1.0-import.png`.
+1. **Save the graphical representation** of the model as imported to a file named `<test id>-import.png`, e.g. `A.1.0-import.png`.
-You can either do that through an export feature of the tool, e.g. a PNG, JPEG or PDF Export, or by taking a screenshot of the canvas.
+You can either do that through an export feature of the tool or by taking a screenshot of the canvas.
+It needs to be saved in PNG format.
 1. **Compare** the result with the image provided with the reference model, e.g. `A.1.0.png`.
 1. **Report any findings** by [creating new issues](https://github.com/bpmn-miwg/bpmn-miwg-test-suite/issues/new) on GitHub – one for each finding.
 Here is a template for your issue reports: